vrchat-community/examples-image-loading/Readme.md

-﻿# VRChat Image Downloding Examples
+﻿# VRChat Image Downloading Examples

 This is a WIP Unity Example Project that demonstrates some ways that remote images can be downloaded using Udon in VRChat Worlds.